OS-Sketch/www.os-sketch.com/docs/operating-systems/learning-objectives.md

 ### Threads

-- A student should be able to articulate the value and purpose of threads.
+- Articulate the value and purpose of threads
-- A student should be able to write and execute the code necessary to create threads.
+- Write and execute the code necessary to create threads
-- Additionally, a student should be able to pass arguments to threads.
+- Pass arguments to threads
-- Given a situation in which threads access shared data, a student should be able to address the issue through building support for synchronized primitives to support atomicity.
+- Address the issue of shared data through building support for synchronized primitives to support atomicity
-- A student should be able to build mechanisms to support the sleeping and waking interaction between processes.
+- Build mechanisms to support the sleeping and waking interaction between processes

 ### Locks